wipxj3/Lab1/README.md

 - What expectations do the stakeholders have?
 - What tasks, competencies, and responsibilities do the stakeholders have?

 Part 3.
-Documenting the functional requirements of the system.
+Documenting the functional requirements of the system
 ---

 The functional requirements of the selected system define the functionality the system is to provide.
 From these you will later derive the use-case scenarios for your application.
 In the event that your application interacts withsome third-party services, investigate the feasability of the used services.